earthai-tech/watex/docs/view.rst

    :align: center
    :scale: 70%

 As a brief interpretation, at a glance, the survey area is dominated by the dried boreholes :math:`FR=0` and the unsustainable boreholes ( :math:`0 \leq FR < 2 \quad m^3/hr`).
-The most productive boreholes  (:math:`FR \geq 4 \quad m^3/hr` ) are located in the southeastern part of survey area.
+The most productive boreholes
+(:math:`FR \geq 4 \quad m^3/hr` ) are located in the southeastern part of the survey area.

 Plot Feature Discussing: :meth:`~watex.view.QuickPlot.discussingfeatures`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :meth:`~watex.view.QuickPlot.discussingfeatures` plots feature distributions along the target.
-For instance, ones can provide the features names at least 04 and discuss with their distribution.
-Here is a basic example of Bagoue dataset (:func:`watex.datasets.load_bagoue`)
+For instance, ones can provide the features names at least 04 and discuss them with their distribution.
+Here is a basic example of the Bagoue dataset (:func:`watex.datasets.load_bagoue`)

 :meth:`~watex.view.QuickPlot.discussingfeatures` maps a dataset onto multiple axes arrayed in a grid of rows and columns that correspond to levels of features in the dataset.
-Here is a snippet codes for a concrete example:
+Here is a snippet code for a real-world example:

 .. code-block:: python